 The Review Board values and considers both traditional knowledge and scientific knowledge in its deliberations.
 Canadian Zinc shall make all reasonable efforts to assist in the collection and consideration of traditional knowledge relevant to the Prairie Creek Mine.
-Traditional knowledge, where it is applicable, is to be used as a tool to collect information on and evaluate the specific items required in Section 3.2.
-The developer is advised to refer to the Review Board's Guidelines for Incorporating Traditional Knowledge into the Environmental Impact Assessment Process and community-specific traditional knowledge protocols.
+Traditional knowledge, where it is applicable, is to be used as a tool to collect information on and evaluate the specific items required in these Terms of Reference.
+The developer is advised to refer to the Review Board's Guidelines for Incorporating Traditional Knowledge into the Environmental Impact Assessment Process6 and community-specific traditional knowledge protocols.